 New York’s most impressive house of worship is a towering monument that looks like it's straight out of medieval Europe.
-Built in a mix of styles – with elements of Romanesque, Gothic and neo-Gothic design – St John’s is packed with treasures, from gorgeous stained-glass windows to 17th-century tapestries, as well as works by 20th-century artists such as Keith Haring.
+Built in a mix of styles – with elements of Romanesque, Gothic and neo-Gothic design – St John’s is packed with treasures, from gorgeous stained-glass windows to 17th-century tapestries, as well as works by contemporary artists such as Keith Haring and Tom Otterness.
 Despite the grandeur, the cathedral has yet to be completed; some even jokingly refer to it as ‘St John the Unfinished.’

 Aside from a one-hour highlights tour (11am and 1pm Tuesday to Saturday and 11am and 2pm Monday), the cathedral also offers a one-hour vertical tour (at 10am Monday, noon on Wednesday and Friday and noon and 2pm on Saturday), taking you on a steep climb to the top of the cathedral (bring your own flashlight).

 Prayer services are held three times daily (four times on Saturday; see the website for schedule).
 Two special services worth seeing are the annual Blessing of the Animals, a pilgrimage for pet owners held on the first Sunday of October, and the Blessing of the Bikes, held on the first Saturday in May, when local riders cruise in on everything from sleek 10-speeds to clunky cruisers.